 - Shower screens

 Low iron glass makes for ideal splashback glass – not just because it’s easy to clean and great to look at, but also because it can be easily painted.
-One of the most common issues with regular clear glass is that it’s much harder to personalise; painted colours will rarely come out as desired due to the underlying green tone.
+One of the most common issues with regular clear glass is that it’s much harder to personalise.
+As a result painted colours will rarely come out as desired due to the underlying green tone.

-If you are looking to change-up your kitchen space, low iron glass is a great way to do so.
-You can add a stunning focal point with a painted splashback.
+If you are looking to change-up your kitchen space, glass is a great way to do so.
+You can add a stunning focal point with a painted or printed splashback.

-You can opt for sandblasted low iron glass for more privacy, or fit floor to ceiling low iron glass walls for a feature that will expose your interiors to natural light and panoramic views.
+You can also opt for sandblasted glass for more privacy, or fit floor to ceiling glass walls for a feature that will expose your interiors to natural light and panoramic views.

 Why choose Express Toughening?

-We offer a wide range of glass fittings that can all be tailored to your specific requirements, and we will even ship your finished product out to you if you’re not UK based.
+We offer a wide range of glass fittings that can all be tailored to your specific requirements.
 Want to know more?
 Contact us on 020 8500 1188 or email us at firstname.lastname@example.org.